- Artificial growth hormones have been banned in Canada since 1999

 100% Canadian milk comes from rbST-free Canadian cows because the use, sale, and import of artificial growth hormones is prohibited in Canada.

 How can you enjoy rbST-free dairy?
-Look for the Dairy Farmers of Canada logo
+Look for the Quality Milk logo

-A simple way to be sure that your dairy products were made without synthetic growth hormones is to look for the Dairy Farmers of Canada logo.
-It’s our guarantee that a product is made with 100% Canadian milk and milk ingredients that are free of antibiotics, made without rbST, and full of goodness.
+A simple way to be sure that your dairy products were made without synthetic growth hormones is to look for the Quality Milk logo.
+It’s our guarantee that a product is made with 100% Canadian milk and milk ingredients that are free of antibiotic residue, made without rbST, and full of goodness.